RsyncProject/rsync/rsync.1.md

 This would recursively transfer all files from the directory src/bar on the machine foo into the /data/tmp/bar directory on the local machine.
-The files are transferred in "archive" mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.
+The files are transferred in archive mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.
 Additionally, compression will be used to reduce the size of data portions of the transfer.